-Gently remove all dirt and debris using a biodegradable degreaser and gentle spray of water.
-If using a pressure washer, work with extreme care because the spray can damage rolling components.
+Carefully remove all dirt and debris using a biodegradable degreaser and spray of water.
+If using a pressure washer, work with care because the spray can damage rolling components.
 You should especially make sure to clean the frame, sprockets and antirotating.

 - CAMSO PRO TIP: Avoid using a brake cleaning solvent, which can damage sealing components and stickers.

 Look for any signs of damage, wear or cracks.
 This includes the track, the tie rod, wheels, and all bearings especially the hub bearings.

 - CAMSO PRO TIP: Identify the parts to replace and make a list of any damaged or worn-out components and order them now from your local dealer.
 That way, you’ll be ready for those first track days on your next adventure.
 If damaged, we recommend replacing annually, the wheels, wheel bearings, hub bearings, frame track guide and frame stabilizers.

 4. Adjust all components

 Adjustments are key to maintaining your track system.
 During this step, you should adjust the vehicle alignment, the system bolt torque, track tension, vehicle a-arm bolt torque and vehicle steering column.
 It can vary slightly from one track system to another, we suggest your refer to your owner’s manual for instructions.

 See more track system maintenance & driving tips

 Find your owner’s manual and installation guidelines online >